roykroth/roth-recipes/_recipes/aretha-frankenstein-pancakes.md

 - Heat a frying pan or griddle over medium hot burner, the pan is hot enough when drops of water sprinkle on it immediately sizzle.
 Spray with non-stick cooking spray.
 Using a ladle, pour batter into what will be the center of the pancake.
 Pouring the batter in this way results in a perfectly round pancake.
 Bake pancake until bubbles start to appear on surface.
 Flip over and continue cooking until browned on the other side.

 ---

+Probably the best pancake recipe we know.
+One of these days we hope to get to Nashville and try the [real thing](http://www.arethas.com/)!